author: Madeira Desouza

 I produced and operated a reimagined second-coming of Katharsis starting in January 2015.
 The total number of visitors from 2015 to 2016 was disappointingly low.
 The reimagined site which was named Katharsis.xxx could not be sustained as a business due to the very low audience participation.
 After one full year of operation, I had to shut down that site.
-However, look at a representative collection of images I posted on the reimagined Katharsis site:
+However, you can see a representative collection of images I posted on the reimagined Katharsis site:

-While the reborn Katharsis site lasted, I maintained a focus upon the original target audience for Katharsis remained consistent: College-educated adult males—professionals around the world in the fields of the military, religion, medicine, law, education, and business.
+While the reborn Katharsis site lasted, I maintained a focus upon the original target audience for Katharsis: College-educated adult males—professionals around the world in the fields of the military, religion, medicine, law, education, and business.
 The unifying theme was an unbridled and joyful celebration of male victim fantasies.

-The value of the relaunched Katharsis was that it provided the target audience with guilt-free therapeutic release of emotional or psychological and physical tensions through viewing of fantasy-oriented fiction and images online.
+The value of the relaunched Katharsis was that it continued to provide the target audience with guilt-free therapeutic release of emotional or psychological and physical tensions through viewing of fantasy-oriented fiction and images online.
 How I depict highly masculine men online today directly descends from the storytelling and imagery that I observed on the original Katharsis site during the 1990s.
-I'm convinced that the low audience numbers in the second decade of the 21st century prove that there is no longer a need for the Katharsis site nowadays.
-My creative works in 2018 certainly have surpassed what was once considered distasteful and offensive on Katharsis during in the 20th century.
+I'm convinced that the low audience numbers in the second decade of the 21st century proved that there is no longer a need for the Katharsis site nowadays.
+My creative works in the present day certainly have surpassed what was once considered distasteful and offensive on Katharsis during the 20th century.

 The fantasy situations depicted within all versions of Katharsis included a wide range from ancient Roman gladiators, Greek soldiers, human slavery, torture and castration, dismemberment, hangings, beheadings, prisoners of war, executions, revenge or thrill killings, to other extreme and highly controversial behaviors.